ABOUT MEDICAL ASSISTANCE

-Partnering with Mobility Worldwide in Leighton, IA, we distribute P.E.T.
-(Personal Energy Transportation) Carts to give mobility to the lame.
+Partnering with Mobility Worldwide in Leighton, IA, we distribute Mobility carts to give freedom and dignity to the lame.
 These hand-cranked devices are built to withstand the difficult dirt roads in Haiti.
-P.E.T.s bring these once isolated people some independence and allow them to become more active members of their communities.
+Mobility carts bring these once isolated people some independence and allow them to become more active members of their communities.

 THE DISTRIBUTION PROCESS

 Using local ministries and churches, we find and identify potential candidates.
-First, we test them to see if they have the strength and capability to use a P.E.T Cart.
-Once they pass, they are then given a donated P.E.T.
-Cart, free of charge.
-We teach recipients to use their P.E.T. and some basic education on ways to care for it.
+First, we test them to see if they have the strength and capability to use a Mobility cart.
+Once they pass, they are then given a donated cart, free of charge.
+We teach recipients to use their cart and some basic education on ways to care for it.

-We have distributed and continue to maintain 250 carts throughout Northern Haiti, with another 140 more being distributed in 2018, giving life-transforming mobility to those that can’t walk.
-MH4H employs Haitian staff who visit P.E.T. recipients, providing maintenance for their carts.
+As of March 2020, we have distributed over 550 carts throughout Northern Haiti, giving life-transforming mobility to those that can’t walk.
+MH4H employs Haitian staff who visit Mobility cart recipients, providing maintenance for their carts.

-Since distributing P.E.T.
-Carts, we have seen amazing changes in individuals and communities.
-In 2016, 20 P.E.T. recipients in Hinche decided to form a Disability Support Group.
-After receiving their P.E.T.s, they were able to get out of their houses.
+Since distributing Mobility Carts, we have seen amazing changes in individuals and communities.
+In 2016, 20 Mobility recipients in Hinche decided to form a Disability Support Group.
+After receiving their carts they were able to get out of their houses.
 They realized they weren’t alone in their struggles and needed to support and encourage each other.
-This group has provided a voice for once ostracized
+This group provides a voice for a once ostracized

-Often, the benefits of a P.E.T.
-Cart go beyond the recipient, with family members who care for their disabled relatives now free to work or go to school.
-Khaki, a young boy in Pignon who received a P.E.T.
-Cart, was carried everywhere by his mother.
-A .P.E.T. meant that he was able to take himself to school, giving his mother more time to work.
+Often, the benefits of a Mobility cart go beyond the recipient, with family members who care for their disabled relatives now free to work or go to school.
+Elvie, a young woman in Hinche who received a Mobility Cart, regularly relied on her brother for a ride to school.
+A Mobility cart meant that Elvie was able to go to school, the market, or out with friends on her own accord giving her brother more time to work.